socketsupply/async-level/README.md

 const { err, data: value } = await levelDB.get(['foo', 'one'])
 // value is decoded, with JSON.parse.

-// This returns an AsyncIterator instead of returning a leveldown
-// iterator object.
-// You can use for await (const pair of itr) loops over it. const itr1 = levelDB.iterator({
+const itr1 = levelDB.iterator({
   gte: ['foo', charwise.LO],
   lte: ['foo', charwise.HI],
   keyAsBuffer: false
 })

-const result = await itr.next()
-// result.done
-// result.value.err
-// The data here is decoded with JSON.parse
-// result.value.data
 ```

 ## Documentation